METUHRL/ECGTool/README.md

 # ECGTool
-MATLAB Toolbox for ECG imaging anf signal processing
+MATLAB Toolbox for ECG imaging and signal processing